-It all depends on bioavailability, which is the degree to which the nutrients are available for absorption and utilization in the body.
+That’s the degree to which the nutrients are available for absorption and utilization in the body.
 And this is impacted by a variety of factors, only some of which we can control.

 It’s likely that every ingredient is affected in different ways depending on the preservation method.
 So eating a variety is key where possible, rather than just eating frozen berries, for instance.

+It really depends on the food.
 Although cooking can destroy some nutrients (particularly vitamin C), for instance, bioavailability is often enhanced by heat:

 - But baking peppers can destroy as much as 70% of their nutrients

 cooking carrots increases the bioavailability of Vitamin A 6-fold over raw ones

-It’s perhaps no surprise that cooked and raw veg have different effects on different diseases.
+Because of the above, cooked and raw veg have different effects on different diseases.
 Raw may be slightly better for dealing with high blood pressure for instance .
 But cooked have been found to have a greater impact on reducing the risk of some prostate diseases .
 And whilst raw are better for dealing with most cancers, cooked are better from some .